si2-urssi/summerschool-Aug2025/README.md

 All instruction will happen in Butrovich Hall, room 109.
 The poster session will be held in Akasofu Lobby, just up the hill from Butrovich hall.

+![Map of University of Alaska Fairbanks, with buildings of interest for the school boxed in blue](resources/UAF-Campus-map.png)

 ## Tentative schedule